Blinningjr/erdb/README.md

 This debugger is an example of how my debugging [library](https://github.com/Blinningjr/rust-debug) can be used.

 ## Use
-Start by cloning the repository, then use it by running.
+Start by cloning the repository, then use it by running:
 ```
-cargo run <ELF-FILE>
+cargo run
 ```
-or
+or the following to start it as a DAP server:
 ```
 cargo run -- -m server
 ```